 Sebastien didn’t, but she understood the general idea.
 “I’m interested.
 But I want to be involved in the planning, and I reserve the right to veto any proposals that are too dangerous.
 You’ll cover any expenses.”

 Ana’s face broke into a wide smile.
 “Agreed.”

 Sebastien stepped away from the closed door.
 “Actually, I wanted to talk to you so that I could apologize.”

 Sebastien pushed on.
 “I was rude when we previously spoke, and I ask your forgiveness.”

 “And I was presumptuous, and didn’t tailor my offer to your personality.
 I’m sorry, too.
 I shouldn’t have been so…pushy.”
 Ana shrugged uncomfortably.
 “I can see that you’ve been under a lot of stress, and perhaps I didn’t choose the best time to talk.
-I wasn’t really paying attention to the signs you were putting off because I was so excited to have figured out the plan, and I was impatient to move forward.
+I wasn’t paying attention to the signs you were putting out because I was so excited to have figured out the plan, and I was impatient to move forward.
 I thought you…would be excited, too.
 I wasn’t angry so much that you refused me, but the way you went about it.
-I realize that you’re under no obligation to take on this kind of campaign, whether we’re friends or not.”
+I do realize that you’re under no obligation to take on this kind of campaign, whether we’re friends or not.”

 Sebastien crossed her arms.
 “That’s why you came back with a sweeter deal.”